Pharmaceutical Exports Increase 23.62% In 1st Half Of FY 2020-21 - UrduPoint

 Pharmaceutical Exports Increase 23.62% In 1st Half Of FY 2020-21

-The exports of pharmaceutical products from the country witnessed an increase of 23.62 percent during the first half of ongoing financial year (2020-21) as compared to the exports of corresponding period of last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2021 ) :The exports of pharmaceutical products from the country witnessed an increase of 23.62 percent during the first half of ongoing financial year (2020-21) as compared to the exports of corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2021 ) :The exports of Pharmaceutical products from the country witnessed an increase of 23.62 percent during the first half of ongoing financial year (2020-21) as compared to the exports of corresponding period of last year.

 The pharmaceutical exports were recorded at US $138.751 million during July-December (2020-21) as against the export of US $112.238 million during July-December (2019-20), showing growth of 23.62 percent, according to the Pakistan Bureau of Statistics (PBS).